Titan Antivirus 2013

 IMPORTANT!
-Before downloading the anti-spyware program to eliminate this rogue antivirus program: Click "Registration" button which is located at the top right corner of the Titan Antivirus 2013 main window.
+Before downloading the anti-spyware program to eliminate this rogue antivirus program: Click the "Registration" button located at the top right corner of the Titan Antivirus 2013 main window.

-In the opened registration window, click on "Enter Activation Code" button:
+In the opened registration window, click on the "Enter Activation Code" button:

 Enter this key: 1O2Z3L4W5I6T7F8Q9C1N2Y3K4V5H6S7E and click the "Activate" button.

-After entering the registration key and activating Titan Antivirus 2013 restart your computer and download the recommended malware removal software to completely remove this rogue antivirus from your computer.
-Notice that entering the retrieved activation code doesn't remove Titan Antivirus 2013 - fake registration only makes the removal process less complicated.
-If you won't remove this bogus from your system you may encounter further security infections, privacy issues and identity thefts.
+After entering the registration key and activation of Titan Antivirus 2013, restart your computer and download the recommended malware removal software to completely remove this rogue antivirus from your computer.
+Note that entering the retrieved activation code does not remove Titan Antivirus 2013 - fake registration simply makes the removal process less complicated.
+If you do not remove this bogus software from your system, you may encounter further security infections, privacy issues, and identity thefts.

 NOTE: If you cannot run anti-spyware software, try right-clicking on it and selecting "Run as administrator".
-If the installation of spyware remover fails, or you can't execute .exe files you can try running our Customized installer.
+If the installation of spyware remover fails, or you cannot execute the .exe files, try running our Customized installer.

-If after or before the removal of this fake antivirus you can't run any installed software download registry fix (link below).
+If, after or before, the removal of this fake antivirus program, you cannot run any installed software, download the registry fix (link below).
 Save it to your computer, double click, click "Yes" and then click "OK".
-After rebooting your PC file associations should be fixed.
+After rebooting your PC, file associations should be fixed.

-If you can't open your Internet browsers (Internet Explorer, Google Chrome or Mozilla FireFox):
+If you cannot open your Internet browsers (Internet Explorer, Google Chrome or Mozilla FireFox):

 In the Search field enter this link: www.pcrisk.com/installer.com and then press ENTER.

-File download dialog will appear saying that you are downloading file installer.com.
+File download dialogue will appear, reporting that you are downloading file installer.com.
 Click "Run", wait for download process to finish, then follow the on-screen instructions.

-If your Internet browsers are functional, you can use this button to download anti-spyware software.
+If your Internet browsers are functional, use this button to download anti-spyware software.

-If the automatic removal method doesn't work, use these instructions:
+If the automatic removal method fails, use these instructions:

 Please follow these steps if your Internet browsers are blocked:

-When Titan Antivirus 2013 finishes it's fake security scan, click the "Registration" button on the top-right corner of this program, when the registration window is opened, click "Enter Activation Code"
+When Titan Antivirus 2013 completes the fake security scan, click the "Registration" button on the top-right corner of this program, when the registration window is opened, click "Enter Activation Code"

-When Titan Antivirus 2013 opens the Activation window, enter this registry key: 1O2Z3L4W5I6T7F8Q9C1N2Y3K4V5H6S7E into the "Registry key:" field and click "Activate" button.
-After doing this Titan Antivirus 2013 will thank you for the registration and will start removing all the "infections" that it had previously detected.
-One shouldn't worry - these infections (malware, viruses and Trojans) are fake.
+When Titan Antivirus 2013 opens the Activation window, enter this registry key: 1O2Z3L4W5I6T7F8Q9C1N2Y3K4V5H6S7E into the "Registry key:" field and click the "Activate" button.
+Titan Antivirus 2013 will then thank you for registration and will begin removing the "infections" previously detected.
+Do not worry - these infections (malware, viruses, and Trojans) are fake.

-Restart your computer - after restart your Internet browsers will start to function normally and you will be able to download and install anti-spyware software to remove this infection (download button below).
-Notice that activation does not remove Titan Antivirus 2013 - this rogue will run in the background and it is recommended to remove it as soon as possible.
+Restart your computer.
+After restart, your Internet browsers will start to function normally and you will be able to download and install anti-spyware software to remove this infection (download button below).
+Note that activation does not remove Titan Antivirus 2013 - this rogue will run in the background and you are advised to remove it as soon as possible.

 If installation or downloading of anti-spyware software fails:

-If the installation of anti-spyware software fails, you can try downloading and running our Customized installer.
+If the installation of anti-spyware software fails, try downloading and running our Customized installer.